serdeliverance/turro-lingo-api/README.md

 # m-flashcards

 Flashcards for learning languages.
-This project born from a real need and also comes in handy to dive deeper into `Nextjs`, `Kotlin`, `Spring Webflux` and related technologies.
+This project born from a real need and also comes in handy to dive deeper into `Java`, `Spring Webflux`, `Nextjs`, `Typescript` and related technologies.

 ## Stack

 - `Nextjs + Typescript`
-- `Kotlin + Spring Webflux`
+- `Java 17 + Spring Webflux`
 - `Cypress`
 - `Mongo`
 - `Docker`